yummywakame/100-days-of-code/log.md

 ### Day 14: July 10, 2018

-** Today's Progress**: Applied some recommendations from the #Udacity project reviewer to my Tour Guide app to improve it.
+**Today's Progress**: Applied some recommendations from the #Udacity project reviewer to my Tour Guide app to improve it.
 I do this with all projects because I like to harvest their shiny organs to use in other projects to save time.

+### Day 15: July 11, 2018

+**Today's Progress**: D15 #100DaysOfCode 👩‍💻 imported the Earthquake app from #udacity's repo.
+Also tried to create a custom Java class for my tour guide's database so that I can use only one FragmentAdapter, and have tabs search by category.
+Still battling with it thanks to context().